 I found it rather easy to get a daily mW QSO without even thinking about contest mW QSO's.
-As with my long-standing streak of making a QRP QSO each day with CW and simple wire antennas at 5 watts, all of the daily 'streak' mW QSO's came in the 00Z or 01Z hours, mostly on 40 meters.
+All of the daily mW QSO's came in the 00Z or 01Z hours, mostly on 40 meters.
 Obviously to make it to 50 mW QSO's, I'd have to get multiple mW QSO's some days which I did.
 Some of those multiple mW QSO's came during daylight hours like 16Z, 17Z, 20Z, etc.

-I should mention I was only set up to run my mW power (930 mW) on 160, 80, 40, and 30 meters.
+I was only set up to run my mW power (930 mW) on 160, 80, 40, and 30 meters.
 I achieved that value by inserting an RF attenuator between the 5 watts output of my TS-480SAT and my antenna tuner.
 It was only set up to be switched into antenna output 2 from the 480, so I couldn't use it on 20-6 meters.
-Someday when time permits, I'll remedy that and have the 930 mW available on all bands. (see below)
+Later on, I remedied that and had the 930 mW available on all bands.

 Since it was permitted in the challenge rules, I used the NAQCC sprint to get my 'streak' mW QSO, but after doing that by working KD2JC, I went up to 5 watts for the rest of the sprint.
-I didn't want to run up my mW totals in the sprint, but wanted to concentrate mainly on 'regular' mW QSO's which I did, as you'll see as you read on.
+I didn't want to run up my mW totals in the sprint, but wanted to concentrate mainly on 'regular' mW QSO's.

 By the middle of the month, I was up to 26 mW QSO's after the 16th came to an end.
 So I was just about exactly on pace for my 50 mW QSO's.
 However the second half of the month proved a little harder to get the mW QSO's as the Sun quieted down.
 Also I seemed to have less free time to go chasing the mW QSO's.

 When the 29th came along, I had 43 mW QSO's with just 3 days remaining.
-I kind of decided that my goal of 50 was out of reach as was my mW QSO a day IF I didn't use some contest mW QSO's.
+I decided that my goal of 50 was out of reach as was my mW QSO a day IF I didn't use some contest mW QSO's.
 The CQWPX contest made it hard to get a regular mW QSO as 40 and 80 were full of contest activity.
 At the same time, 30 meters was either suffering from lack of activity or poor conditions or both.
-So on the 29th, I used the CQWPX for my 'streak' mW QSO working WX3B easily.
+So on the 29th, I used the CQWPX for my mW QSO by working WX3B easily.
 I did try later in the day for a regular mW QSO but didn't have any success in the limited time I'd had.
-I wish now I would have pushed myself harder to get that mW QSO as it would turn out to be the only day of the month I would miss getting a 'regular' mW QSO as you'll see.
+I wish now I would have pushed myself harder to get that mW QSO as it would turn out to be the only day of the month I would miss getting a non-contest mW QSO.

 On the 31st a mW QSO with KD2JC in the Hootowl sprint finished the May 31-day 'streak' including contest mW QSO's.
 Of course as I said, I missed the 29th to complete the 'NAQCC-rules' streak.